 Branding is an important piece of the marketing puzzle.
 Does your company have a motto or mission statement?
 How about a logo?
 What colors do you associate with your company?
 The answers to these questions and more are the outline of your company’s brand.

 Think about it.
-When you head over to the Coca Cola Web site, what colors do you expect to see?
-If you visit the Nike Facebook page, what logo do you look for?
-Branding allows users to immediately associate a Web site or social profile with a company.
+When you head over to the Coca-Cola website, what colors do you expect to see?
+You’d probably be surprised if you didn’t see the classic red.
+If you visit Nike’s Facebook page, what logo do you look for?
+If the iconic check mark wasn’t there, you’d probably be confused.
+Branding allows users to immediately associate a website or social profile with a company.

 If a potential customer visits your Facebook page or YouTube channel, will they immediately recognize your brand?
 Do all of your online channels represent your company in an easily identifiable way?